-- Patients in need of a face-to-face specialist appointment will funnel into in-network health system specialists, who may have already weighed in on the patient case via eConsult.
+- Patients needing a face-to-face specialist appointment will funnel into in-network health system specialists, who may have already weighed in on the patient’s case via eConsult.
 Improved information regarding in-network specialists can help avoid a third of out-of-network referrals, the doctors estimated.
 This greatly reduces the chance of patient leakage and thus improves FFS revenue reimbursement.

-By leveraging eConsults within primary care, PCPs are able to treat a significantly higher percentage of routing and low-acuity referrals.
-Over 70% of eConsults enable PCPs to manage their patients within the primary care setting.
-This immediately expedites care for patients and frees face-to-face specialist appointment queues for higher-acuity and higher-billing patients.
+By leveraging eConsults within primary care, PCPs can treat a significantly higher percentage of routing and low-acuity referrals.
+Over 70% of eConsults enable PCPs to manage their patients in primary care.
+This immediately expedites patient care and frees face-to-face specialist appointment queues for higher acuity and higher-billing patients.

 Besides triaging specialist queues by enabling PCPs to treat low-acuity patients, eConsults also allow PCPs to receive complete workup guidance, including diagnostics and testing.

-In addition, patients in need of a face-to-face specialist visit can be more effectively prepared for their appointment (steered to in-network locations of care) by their PCP, backed by specialist recommendations for baseline workups.
+In addition, patients needing a face-to-face specialist visit can be more effectively prepared for their appointment (steered to in-network locations of care) by their PCP, backed by specialist recommendations for baseline workups.
 This results in a more time- and cost-efficient visit with the specialist.

 Hospital readmissions account for another vital metric by which health systems are evaluated.
-Related to congestive heart failure (CHF), more than one-half of health systems pay penalties for readmissions, hospitals with higher readmission rates are more likely to also have high harm rates for their patients.
+Related to congestive heart failure (CHF), more than one-half of health systems pay penalties for readmissions, and hospitals with higher readmission rates are more likely to also have high patient harm rates.

 In the context of readmissions, care team communication takes on new significance, as often multiple doctors are involved in a patient’s care plan.
 Miscommunication among doctors, and indeed between doctors and the patient, is not at all uncommon, with as many as 26% of patients reporting that they received conflicting information from their various doctors.
 Where eConsults come into play is by connecting care teams so that everyone involved in a patient’s care is updated and current on all treatments and recommendations.

-Primary intervention has proven to improve management of chronic conditions and post-treatment follow up, as a 2014 paper found that following up with a PCP after undergoing a high-risk surgery reduced the risk of patients being readmitted.
+Primary intervention has proven to improve the management of chronic conditions and post-treatment follow-up, as a 2014 paper found that following up with a PCP after undergoing a high-risk surgery reduced the risk of patients being readmitted.

-Thus, by improving coordination among teams of physicians and by better equipping primary care to handle post-treatment follow up visits, eConsults can help health systems reduce hospital readmissions by up to 17.1%.
-This helps FFS systems curtail costly readmission penalties and provide greater quality of care for admitted patients, both during and after their hospital stay.
+Thus, by improving coordination among teams of physicians and by better equipping primary care to handle post-treatment follow-up visits, eConsults can help health systems reduce hospital readmissions by up to 17.1%.
+This helps FFS systems curtail costly readmission penalties and provide greater quality of care for admitted patients during and after their hospital stay.

 In addition to reducing costly readmissions, eConsults also help address another issue with hospital patient flow: mitigating uncompensated care in hospital settings.
-Many hospitals, particularly those in rural areas, struggle to maintain their operating margin, in large part due to uncompensated care.
-Patients whose primary care providers lack adequate resources to treat them often wind up in emergency settings, but they lack the financial resources to cover the cost of hospital care, creating a profit loss while utilizing health system resources.
+Many hospitals, particularly those in rural areas, struggle to maintain their operating margin largely due to uncompensated care.
+Patients whose primary care providers lack adequate resources to treat them often wind up in emergency settings.
+Still, they need more financial resources to cover the cost of hospital care, creating a profit loss while utilizing health system resources.

-eConsults can address two major causes of uncompensated hospital care: unnecessary referrals that go unfulfilled by patients who cannot afford specialist appointments and wind up in emergency rooms, and a lack of adequate primary care resources to treat low-acuity patients.
-FFS systems can leverage eConsults to better provide “right time, right place, right provider” care in a care more affordable setting, both reducing uncompensated visits and freeing up hospital resources for higher-acuity patients.
+eConsults can address two major causes of uncompensated hospital care: unnecessary unfulfilled referrals by patients who cannot afford specialist appointments and wind up in emergency rooms and a lack of adequate primary care resources to treat low-acuity patients.
+FFS systems can leverage eConsults to provide better “right time, right place, the right provider” care in a more affordable setting, reducing uncompensated visits and freeing hospital resources for higher-acuity patients.

-Some health systems already provide support to federally qualified health centers (FQHCs) that provide care to underserved populations.
-For such health systems, this is a sound investment, as they prefer to avoid having these patients come to the ER for primary care that should be conducted in a more appropriate setting.
+Some health systems already support federally qualified health centers (FQHCs) that provide care to underserved populations.
+This is a sound investment for such health systems, as they prefer to avoid having these patients come to the ER for primary care that should be conducted in a more appropriate setting.
 Investments in telehealth can similarly be an integral part of a solid health system revenue strategy.
 For example, Sutter Health supports an Emergency Department Information Exchange platform that providers and paramedics have access to, enabling these medical professionals to see all relevant health information and mitigate uncompensated hospital stays as a result.
 Enabling an FQHC to leverage telehealth technologies like eConsults would further empower these providers to provide efficient care.

 An alternative strategy to primary care expansion is for organizations to create clinically integrated networks (CINs) of independent providers aligned with their own networks.
-These relationships can then be used to steer patients to specialists within network.
-In this scenario, eConsults can be leveraged as a means of capturing specialty care referrals from local primary care practices.
-Specialists can identify patients in need of specialty referrals and subsequently see these patients, providing necessary care while enabling FFS healthcare organizations to thrive.
-These visits are reliably higher-acuity, while lower-acuity (and lower-billing) patients not in need of a face-to-face referral are efficiently (and more effectively) managed within primary care.
+These relationships can then steer patients to specialists within the network.
+In this scenario, eConsults can be leveraged to capture specialty care referrals from local primary care practices.
+Specialists can identify patients needing specialty referrals and subsequently see these patients, providing necessary care while enabling FFS healthcare organizations to thrive.
+These visits are reliably higher-acuity, while lower-acuity (and lower-billing) patients not needing a face-to-face referral are managed efficiently (and more effectively) within primary care.

-For FFS health systems aiming to more efficiently manage healthcare resources, eConsults provide a technology-based option that addresses, both directly and indirectly, some of the most pressing concerns when it comes to optimizing health system revenue strategy—and, importantly, bettering patient outcomes.
+For FFS health systems aiming to manage healthcare resources more efficiently, eConsults provide a technology-based option that addresses, both directly and indirectly, some of the most pressing concerns when it comes to optimizing health system revenue strategy—and, importantly, bettering patient outcomes.

-As a means of communication, eConsults can help health organizations better coordinate care, reducing costly readmissions and ensuring that patients who are discharged have a well-organized care plan.
+As a means of communication, eConsults can help health organizations better coordinate care, reducing costly readmissions and ensuring that discharged patients have a well-organized care plan.

-Overall, eConsults are highly effective in facilitating successful revenue strategies for FFS health systems, and this telehealth technology provides a clear method for these health systems to improve resource allocation to improve delivery of care for health organizations, doctors, and patients alike.
+Overall, eConsults are highly effective in facilitating successful revenue strategies for FFS health systems, and this telehealth technology provides a clear method for these health systems to improve resource allocation and care delivery for health organizations, doctors, and patients alike.